S3gmentati0nFault/S3gmentati0nFault.github.io/docs/me/curriculum.md

 - <a href="https://s3gmentati0nfault.github.io/bachelor/readme/">A secure microservice based
   web-application to handle the data of employees</a>

-- <a href="https://s3gmentati0nfault.github.io/vdp/readme/">Pump down the flame</a>

 - <a href="https://s3gmentati0nfault.github.io/algoweb/readme/">Web algorithmics lecture notes</a>

-- <a href="https://s3gmentati0nfault.github.io/cpp/readme/">Implementation of a sparse matrix library in C++</a>

-- <a href="https://s3gmentati0nfault.github.io/cpp/readme/">Implementation of a simple text editor using QT</a>

-- <a href="https://s3gmentati0nfault.github.io/pl/readme/">Implementation of Prim's algorithm in Prolog and Common Lisp</a>

-- <a href="https://s3gmentati0nfault.github.io/structures/readme/">Discrete structures 1 lecture
-  notes</a>

 <h2> Laguages </h2>

-- Italian: mother tongue
+- Italian: native speaker

+- English: C1

 The english level was certified many years ago through a First for english test and the result was B2.
 Since then, I have done a series of simpler tests (entrance english test for the university) that are non certifying and provided varying results (between C1 and C2).
 I am confident that the current level is C1.

-- English: C1
+- Spanish: A2

 Studied spanish many years ago but can still understand, read and speak about myself and some other topics.
 Some work would be required to reach a good level of proficiency.

-- Spanish: A2

 Interests: